 A final legacy of CCCAA was this promotional sticker, perhaps an early sign of trouble ahead:

-for dogs and cats.
-Proceedings of the Third International Symposium on Non-Surgical Methods of Pet Population
+cats.
+Proceedings of the Third International Symposium on Non-Surgical Methods of Pet Population Control published material

-Control published material covers extensive undesirable health and behavioral consequences of surgical
+covers extensive undesirable health and behavioral consequences of surgical sterilization.

 CALIFORNIA ANIMAL SHELTER STATISTICS